jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 | `HealPrevented` | ✔ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ |
 | `QuestProgress` | ❌ | ✔ | ❌ | ❌ | ❌ | ❌ | ✔ | ❌ |

->Note: The capitalizations of `type` is required to be followed.
+>Note: The capitalization of `type` must be followed exactly.

 <a name="cmd-floatingcombattext-parameters"></a>